A school-aged girl and her mother have a serious conversation while reclining on the couch.

 Talking to Children When They’ve Been Diagnosed With Cancer

-• The name of the cancer, such as medulloblastoma or leukemia
+• Share the name of the cancer, such as medulloblastoma or leukemia.

-• The part of the body where the cancer is located
+• Explain the part of the body where the cancer is located and how it will be treated.

 • Use simplified words.
 At this age, kids cannot understand the concept of cancer.
-Use words like “sick,” but don’t avoid the word cancer or the name of the tumor.
+Help them understand by using words like “sick,” but don’t avoid the word cancer or the name of the tumor.

 • Children will be most afraid of medical tests.
 Reassure them and plan to have a parent stay with them if possible.